Did you have any side effects with this medicine?

 - Peptic ulcer, active or history of or

-- Tuberculosis, inactive—Use with caution.
+- Weak immune system (eg, Kaposi sarcoma)—Use with caution.
 May make these conditions worse.

 Hydrocortisone Rectal Suspension, USP should be used with caution where there is a probability of impending perforation, abscess or other pyogenic infection; fresh intestinal anastomoses; obstruction; or extensive fistulas and sinus tracts.
 Use with caution in presence of active or latent peptic ulcer; diverticulitis; renal insufficiency; hypertension; osteoporosis; and myasthenia gravis.

 Steroid therapy might impair prognosis in surgery by increasing the hazard of infection.
 If infection is suspected, appropriate antibiotic therapy must be administered, usually in larger than ordinary doses.